MatOwl/SPERL/README.md

 # SPERL

 ## Quick start
 This is the scripts supplementing a paper submission to ICAIF'24.
-To replicate the empirical result on the paper, run the file `RunMain.py` with Python.
+To replicate the empirical result on the paper, readers may run the file `RunMain.py` with Python.

 Each file serves the following purpose:
 - `RunMain.py`: Run this file to run the experiment (more technical detials are written as comments in this file)